66daysofdata/Resources/machine_learning/README.md

 - LightGBM
 - CatBoost

-For other algorithms or subdisciplines please see the Deep Learning roadmap.
+For math, stats, and other specializations such as neural networks, natural language processing, reinforcement learning and computer vision please see the [deep learning roadmap](https://github.com/66daysofdata/Resources/tree/main/deep_learning).

+Here will focus mainly in learning machine learning techniques, including supervised and unsupervised learning, feature engineering and selection, model evaluation with a beginner perspecitve in mind.

 <br><br>